Joankurui/Joankurui/README.md

 - 👋 Hi, I’m @Joankurui
 - 👀 I’m interested in software development
 - 🌱 I do code both web and mobile apps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new and existing projects
 - 📫 How to reach me ...tel 0726037770
 -